unax4/Haptic-stimularion-and-drone-control/README.md

 # Haptic Stimulation and Drone Control

-This repository contains the code and technical material for a thesis project on glove-based drone control with electro-tactile feedback.
+This repository contains the code and technical material for a project on glove-based drone control with electro-tactile feedback.

 The development path of the project is reflected in two main firmware branches: